Carlos Flores (footballer, born 1988)

-Carlos Javier Flores Córdova (born 9 May 1988) is a Peruvian footballer who plays as a midfielder for Carlos A. Mannucci in the Torneo Descentralizado.
+Carlos Javier Flores Córdova (born 9 May 1988) is a Peruvian professional footballer who plays as a midfielder.

 Club career

 Carlos Flores joined the Alianza Lima first team in January 2007.
-Later that season on 8 August 2007 he made his Torneo Descentralizado league debut coming on as a substitute in the 1–1 draw away to Sport Ancash.
+Later that season on 8 August 2007 he made his Torneo Descentralizado league debut coming on as a substitute in the 1–1 draw away to Sport Áncash.
 In his third and last match for Alianza he made his first league start, but could not help his side avoid a 1–2 defeat at home to Cienciano.
 He finished his debut season with only three league appearances.

 The following season in January he joined Atlético Minero.
 In his first season with the Matucana club he made 11 league appearances.
-The following season Flores scored his first league goal in the 1–3 away win over Hijos de Acosvinchos for Round 8.
+The following season Flores scored his first league goal in a 3–1 away win over Hijos de Acosvinchos for Round 8.

 Later in January 2012 Carlos Flores joined Real Garcilaso.